 Let me tell you a story to explain the difference between a non-recourse loan made to your LLC and a loan made to your LLC with a personal guarantee.

 Susie and Alice are both real estate investors.
 Susie is just getting started and has just formed her LLC.
 Alice has been flipping houses with her LLC for over 10 years.
-Alice’s LLC has good income and an excellent credit history.
+Alice’s LLC has a good income and excellent credit history.

 Both investors purchase homes in the Los Angeles area as investment properties.
 Susie has to sign a personal guarantee to get her loan approved and Alice obtains a non-recourse loan under her LLC.

-Two years pass and Susie and Alice fall into a financial hardship.
+Two years pass and Susie and Alice fall into financial hardship.
 Susie has a father that falls ill and Alice is in a horrible car accident.
-The financial hardship that both of our investors have experienced cause Susie and Alice to fall behind on payments and both of their investment properties are foreclosed on by their lenders.
+The financial hardship that both of our investors have experienced causes Susie and Alice to fall behind on payments and both of their investment properties are foreclosed on by their lenders.